cyrillglockner/recommender/README.md

 ## Overview

+The Recommender App is a versatile tool designed to create connections ofr many different use-cases.
+In this case we have a fictional database of memebers of a climate action community that look for valuable connections within the network.

-The Network Connector App is a versatile platform designed to foster connections and collaborations across various industries and interest groups.
-Users can upload their own data, enabling the app to tailor recommendations to match individuals based on shared interests, expertise, and collaboration opportunities.
+Users can upload their own data, enabling the app to deliver recommendations to match individuals based on shared interests, expertise, and collaboration opportunities.

 ## Features

 - **Custom Data Upload**: Allows users to input their dataset for personalized networking recommendations.
 - **AI-Powered Matching**: Utilizes advanced algorithms to suggest highly relevant potential connections.
-- **Interactive User Interface**: Easy-to-navigate platform for exploring profiles, recommendations, and making connections.
+- **Interactive User Interface**: Upload your own file and enter a user id you would like to receive recommendations for.

 ## Files in the Repository